Transforming Pain into Power: A Manchester Life Coach’s Guide to Cope With A Relationship Breakdown

 “I need to feel heard when I express my feelings.”

-Boundaries teach others how to treat you—and teach you how to respect your own needs.
+Boundaries teach others how to treat you and help you respect your needs.

 Step Nine: Rebuild Your Identity – You Are Not Just a Partner